vikingdata/articles/linux/vm/Linux_dev_under_Windows.md

     * Mac Address Policy : "Generate new"
     * click Finish

-* Start the instance as start with port 2001 with port forward and firewall
+* Start the instance
+* Use port 2001 with port forward and firewall
     * Described in [Change back to NAT](#nat2).
+* For more installations, use a different port on the host, so 2002, 2003, etc.
+The port on the virtual box installations will always be the same.
+In this case ssh will be port 22 on them.